AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/index.md

 ERROR: Volume magento-sync declared as external, but could not be found.
 Please create the volume manually using `docker volume create --name=magento-sync` and try again.
 ```

-## Container Logs
+## Container logs

 All containers use the Docker logging method.
-You can view the logs using the `docker-compose` command.
+You can view the logs using the `docker compose` command.
 The following example uses the `-f` option to _follow_ the log output of the TLS container:

 ```bash
 docker compose logs -f tls